-The Board has recommended a final single-tier exempt dividend of 3.0% per ordinary share for the year ended 30 September 2012.
-This, upon approval by shareholders at the forthcoming eleventh (11th) Annual General Meeting, together with the interim dividend of 3.5% which was paid earlier will bring the total dividend to 6.5% for the year ended 30 September 2012.
+The board has recommended a final single-tier exempt dividend of 3.0% per ordinary share for the year ended 30 September 2011.
+This, upon approval by shareholders at the forthcoming tenth (10th) Annual General Meeting, will represent the total dividend for the year ended 30 September 2011.